Rangers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In nine games over the last 10 matchups when favored by sportsbooks, the Rangers have a record of 8-1.
+- The Rangers are underdogs for the first time in a while, as they have not been listed as underdogs in their last 10 games.

-- When it comes to hitting the over, the Rangers and their opponents are 2-7-1 in their last 10 games with a total.
+- When it comes to the total, the Rangers and their opponents are 2-7-1 in their previous 10 games.

-- The Rangers have a record of 1-3-0 ATS over their last 10 games.
-Texas' past four games have finished below the set point total, and the average over/under during that streak was 8.4.
+- The Rangers have compiled a 1-3-0 record against the runline over their previous 10 games (oddsmakers set runlines in four of those contests).
+The average over/under set by oddsmakers in Texas' past five contests has been 8.4, a stretch in which the Rangers and their opponents have gone under each time.

 Rangers Betting Records & Stats

-- The Rangers have put together a 47-28 record in games they were favored on the moneyline (winning 62.7% of those games).

-- Texas has gone 47-28 when it has played as moneyline favorites with odds of -115 or shorter (62.7% winning percentage).

-- The Rangers have an implied moneyline win probability of 53.5% in this game.
+- The Rangers have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.

-- Texas has played in 114 games with set over/under, and have combined with opponents to go over the total 55 times (55-52-7).
+- Games involving Texas have gone over the total set by bookmakers in 55 of 115 chances this season.

+- The Rangers are 9-5-0 against the spread in their 14 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!